Heyunlee/Hack-Washu_workshop/README.md

    git push origin feature-new-section
    ```
 4. Open a Pull Request on GitHub to merge back into `main`.
+5. Now you should see the your commit message and changes you made on the main branch
 ---

 ## Common Git Errors